kirkofypsi/7DWorkProblemModel/README.md

 categories, respectively.
 Notwithstanding, in our opinion, they fail to cover all relevant dissatisfaction factors and were not derived from analysis of really large datasets of employees opinions.

-Given that absence, the __Institute for a Better Workplace__ decided to create its own taxonomy, which we believe to be the most exhaustive one (currently comprising 130 categories) and the only one that has been tested on a large dataset of employees' opinions.
+Given that absence, the __Culturama__ decided to create its own taxonomy, which we believe to be the most exhaustive one (currently comprising 130 categories) and the only one that has been tested on a large dataset of employees' opinions.
 The taxonomy was derived from __millions of opinions__ about workplace experiences reported by the employees of __hundreds of global organizations__ and its creation was possible thanks to the support of machine